Data-Linkage/pes_match/README.md

 ## Pipeline running order
 * Step 1: Run scripts in `pipeline/processing/` to clean raw files
-* Step 2: Run auto & clerical matching stages at chosen levels of geography (`pipeline/X_Stage_X/`).
+* Step 2: Update matchkeys in `pipeline/X_Stage_X/` before running the scripts in order.
 2 stages are included but more can be run if needed
 * Step 3 (Optional): Run clerical search (`pipeline/Clerical_Search/`) to find the remaining matches within chosen level of geography e.g., postcode or enumeration area

 ## Directories and files of note